-Medium-Term Incentives: Long-Term Incentives: Performance Share Units (PSUs) / Restricted Share Units (RSUs) / Executive Deferred Share Units (EDSUs) Stock Options Purpose To reward executives for achieving business goals of sustained financia creation over the mid and long term. l performance and shareholder value Granting of Awards Total long-term incentive awards are granted annually and are establish of RSUs, PSUs and Stock Options varies by level of seniority.
-Refer to tal Initial Award Value Notional shares that pay out based on the price, and performance in the case of PSUs, of IGM's Common Shares.
+Medium-Term Incentives: Long-Term Incentives: Performance Share Units (PSUs) / Restricted Share Units (RSUs) / Executive Deferred Share Units (EDSUs) Stock Options Purpose To reward executives for achieving business goals of sustained financia creation over the mid and long term. al performance and shareholder value Granting of Awards Total long-term incentive awards are granted annually and are establis of RSUs, PSUs and Stock Options varies by level of seniority.
+Refer to ta nitial Award Value Notional shares that pay out based on the price, and performance in the case of PSUs, of IGM's Common Shares.
 The award provides the right to acquire IGM Common Shares in the future at a The initial award is based on the dollar value of the award and the volume weighted average share price on the TSX for the five trading days immediately preceding the grant date. specified price.
 The initial award is based on the dollar value of the award and the volume- EDSUs: Executives may elect to defer all or a portion of their annual share unit award to EDSUs under the Senior Executive Share Unit Plan.
-EDSUs are subject to the same performance time vesting conditions as RSUs and PSUs. weighted average share price on the TSX for the five trading days immediately preceding the grant date and an estimate compensation value based primarily on the Black-Scholes option pricing model.
-Performance Period 3 years 10 years Vesting Period 3 years (100% vests) 5 years (20% vests per year) Value at Payout RSUs: At the end of the three-year period, the total number of vested RSUs (including dividend equivalents) are multiplied by the volume weighted average trading price per share for the five days as soon as practicable following the vesting date.
+EDSUs are subject to the same performance time vesting conditions as RSUs and PSUs. weighted average share price on the TSX for the five trading days immediately preceding the grant date and an estimated compensation value based primarily on the Black-Scholes option pricing model.
+Performance Period 3 years 10 years Vesting Period 3 years (100% vests) The vesting schedule changed in 2023 to 4 years (50% following each of year 3 & 4).
+For all grants issued prior to 2023 the vesting schedule is 5 years (20% vests per year).
+Value at Payout RSUs: At the end of the three-year period, the total number of vested RSUs (including dividend equivalents) are multiplied by the volume weighted average trading price per share for the five days as soon as practicable following the vesting date.
 The value is the difference between the exercise price at the time of grant and the price of IGM Common Shares when they are exercised.
 PSUs: At the end of the performance period, the total number of PSUs (including dividend equivalents) are multiplied by the PSU performance multiple to determine the total number of PSUs that will vest.
 The payout value is then determined by multiplying the total number of vested PSUs by the volume weighted average trading price per share for the five days as soon as practicable following the vesting date.
 The target performance multiple for PSUs is 100%.
 The minimum multiple is 0% and the maximum performance multiple is 150%.
 Vested awards are typically paid annually in March.
 EDSUs: Vested EDSUs are redeemable for cash, net of withholdings, generally after the earliest of the participant's retirement, termination of employment or death.
 EDSUs are subject to the same performance metrics and vesting period.
 EDSUs granted under the Short-Term Incentive Plan are not subject to performance or time vesting conditions but are otherwise subject to the same terms as other EDSUs awarded under the Senior Executive Share Unit Plan.
 Unvested RSUs, PSUs, or EDSUs, except for STIP EDSUs, will generally be forfeited by the participant upon termination of employment, except in the case of the participant's death, qualified retirement or at the discretion of the Human Resources Committee.